-Appendix 15: Client Progress Notes The University of Queensland Master of Counselling
+Appendix 15: Client Progress Notes

 NOTE: Many agencies will have their own forms that are used to keep case and progress notes.
 (Make sure you are familiar with any legal requirements adhered to by the agency).
 If not, the student may use the one provided below to maintain his or her own records.
 These would remain the property of the agency on leaving the placement and should be left on the client's file at the time of the student completing the placement.